-If in your judgment you feel that this was likely to injure the opponent, a match penalty is to be assessed.
+If in your judgment you feel that this was likely to injure the opponent, a major penalty and a game misconduct is to be assessed.
 Otherwise, a minor penalty for roughing would be appropriate.
 Rule 51.

 RULE 52 SLEW-FOOTING